As lifelong language learners - by necessity and passion - we have used many different methods for learning a new language:

 Exposure is Key

 One reason immersion programs are quite effective can be explained by the amount of time a learner is exposed to the new language.
-Hours and days of hearing a new language, being challenged to remember new sounds, words, and phrases will impact both your short and long-term memory.
+Hours and days of hearing a new language, being challenged to remember new sounds, words, and phrases and, most importantly - to speak - all will impact both your short and long-term memory.
 A weekly 1-2 hour class or online session gives you only a fraction of exposure time to a new language, when you compare this to an immersion course of several weeks.
 So, unless learners that use self-teaching programs can substantially increase their language practice/exposure time (often limited by work, family etc), they will have to accept a slower pace of learning.

 Clearly there are approaches and programs that can accelerate your learning: They all require motivation, time, and money in varying amounts.
 As we outlined in previous posts for Beginners and Non-Beginners, there are a number of steps you should take BEFORE and AFTER you start learning a foreign language.
 And, by all means, use several programs and/or approaches so learning remains fun, exciting, and motivating.